imzyxwvu/lua-xuv/README.md

 		self.read_start
 	end

-Yes, I translated the code into Ruby so easily because I took the ideas of Ruby's code blocks and instance methods.
+Yes, I translated the code into Ruby so smoothly because I took the ideas of Ruby's code blocks and instance methods.
 Ruby has lots of features for programmer happy!

 ## Work Better with Streams